No. 2 It was dirt not soil

 Sunlight: the right kind, in the right amount, at the right time

-Temperature: some things grow in heat; some things do better with a cold start
+Temperature: some things grow in heat; some do better with a cold start

 What was already there: what’s been depleted, what’s been left behind